-VisualRF includes the Orientation setting to help you with planning and provisioning APs that point downward, or tilt at an angle.
+VisualRF includes an addition Orientation setting to help you with planning and provisioning APs that point downward, or tilt at an angle.

 - 1. Go to the VisualRF > Floor Plans page, then click through Campus > Building > Floor to the floor plan. - 2.
-Adding Planned APs onto the Floor Plan - 3.
+Adding Planned APs, Switches or Generic Markers onto the Floor Plan - 3.
 Select the AP on the floor plan. - 4.
 Locate the Orientation field in the Properties taskpane. - 5.
 Set the angle of the AP by entering the degree or rotating the dial on the circle for both antennas (11ng and 11ac).

-The example in Figure 291 shows the tilt orientation set to 180 degrees for the 11 ng antenna.
+The example in Figure 301 shows the tilt orientation set to 180 degrees for the 11 ng antenna on an AP-377.

-Figure 291: Configuring the AP Orientation
+Figure 301: Configuring the AP Orientation